 I can’t think of a single person who hasn’t faced some trauma during his/her childhood.
 It is an unfortunate reality of life that none of us can escape unscathed.

 At some point in childhood, we experience some form of abuse like shame, guilt, contempt, ridicule, humiliation, emotional invalidation, parentification, etc., from our caretakers, teachers, friends, or relatives.

-As children, we lack the capacity to logically analyze and understand a particular situation, so we internalize a message that whatever happens is our fault.
+As children, we cannot analyze and understand a situation logically, so we internalize a message that whatever happens is our fault.
 For example, if your parents frequently fought in your presence, you blamed yourself.
 How else would you have reconciled in such a situation?